IVG12377/AI_Operating_Model_Transformation/11_Project_Decision_Log/README.md

 # 🧾 11_Project_Decision_Log

 This folder captures the strategic and operational decisions that shaped the AI Operating Model Transformation project.
-It serves as a transparent record of why key choices were made, what alternatives were considered, and how those decisions impacted project outcomes.
+It serves as a transparent record of why key choices were made, what alternatives were considered, and how those decisions impacted outcomes.

 The log reflects a disciplined consulting approach—where structured reasoning, stakeholder input, and business value were prioritized at every step.